alialkhatib/alialkhatib.github.io/index.md

 working with [Michael Bernstein][msb].

-A lot of the work I do involves thinking about stuff going on around us, trying to figure out some way of framing or thinking about that problem (usually using theories from other fields, which have been interrogated, critiqued, and strengthened through decades of conversations).
+A lot of the work I do involves thinking about problems caused or exacerbated by technology, trying to figure out some way of framing or thinking about that problem (usually using theories from other fields, which have been interrogated, critiqued, and strengthened through decades of conversations).
 With that framing, we then think about what "new" ideas or approaches we could try to design better (read: more socially responsible) systems.

 I earned my B.A. in Anthropology & B.S. in Informatics, specializing in Human–Computer Interaction,